 - Seeing White, an audio documentary series by Scene on Radio.
-You might also want to check out their other series, such as MEN, which is co-hosted by Celeste Headlee, and the newest series, The Land That Never Has Been Yet.
+You might also want to check out their other series, such as MEN, which is co-hosted by Celeste Headlee, or The Land That Never Has Been Yet, or others.

 - Dr. Kimberlé Crenshaw’s TED Talk, The Urgency of Intersectionality, October 2016, captions available.
 You can jump to her overview of intersectionality (starts after an ad, watch from about 4:53-10:56).
 Or watch the full TED Talk, which places intersectionality in the context of Black women killed by police.